-If you take essential prescribed medication, you may take these with a little water prior to your colonoscopy.
-Specific information is available for those with diabetes about adjustments to their medications, please phone to request this information.
+If you take essential prescribed medication, you should take these with a little water prior to your colonoscopy.
+Specific information is available for those with diabetes about adjustments to their medications.
+Please phone to request this information or use this QR code.